When and where do we rehearse?

 Our Musical Director provides a rehearsal schedule at the start of term and members are asked to familiarise themselves with relevant pieces before each rehearsal.
 By combining good sight-reading skills with keen note-learning at home, we can focus on interpretation, blend and sound quality during rehearsals.

-It’s essential that choir members inform both the Musical Director and the Membership Secretary in advance (by email or text) if they’re going to miss a rehearsal.
+It’s essential that choir members inform both the Musical Director and the Membership Officer in advance (by email or text) if they’re going to miss a rehearsal.
 Members are also requested to sign the attendance sheet at rehearsals.

 If singing workshops or special events such as an evensong are organised, you will also be expected to attend.
 Notice of dates is always given well in advance.